janujcic/janujcic-personal-website/content/blog/the-value-of-studying-engineering.md

 In this text, I argued that an engineering education is valuable even if the specific knowledge isn't used daily.
 It provides a strong foundation, but like any foundation, it requires continuous maintenance and must be built upon to remain useful.
 Writing this post raised additional questions that, in my opinion, are important in our quest for lifelong learning.

 The first question to ask, then, is:
-- _"Am I currently building meta-skills—transferable mental processes—or does my value mostly come from information?"_
+- _Am I currently building meta-skills—transferable mental processes—or does my value mostly come from information?_
     Both are essential for success, of course.
 Someone with excellent processes but no industry knowledge won’t make much of an impact, and the reverse is even less effective.
 In the fast-changing world ahead, well-developed mental processes will increasingly be rewarded over information alone.
 Even if meta-skills don’t stand out on a CV, they’re powerful multipliers in the workplace.
 They also work as multiplicative, not additive systems.
 If you have all the skills well-developed, but your decision-making process is weak, the overall output suffers.
 If this analogy resonates, ask yourself:
-- _"Which meta-skill should I focus on developing?"_
+- _Which meta-skill should I focus on developing?_

 A more important final question might be:
-* *"Do I have the skills necessary to still create value and impact if all my current knowledge is accessible to everyone with an AI model?"*
+* *Do I have the skills necessary to still create value and impact if all my current knowledge is accessible to everyone with an AI model?*
 Even a strong academic background, deep expertise, or business acumen doesn’t excuse us from reflecting on this question regularly.

 Footnotes:
-[^1] Certain foundational knowledge is necessary to process information effectively and integrate it into problem-solving.
+[1] Certain foundational knowledge is necessary to process information effectively and integrate it into problem-solving.
 Education provides this essential base, a critical building block for developing expertise in any field.
 While meta-skills are invaluable, they can’t replace the deep knowledge needed for nuanced, meaningful outputs.